octoflar/especia/README.md

 <a href="https://doi.org/10.5281/zenodo.580345"><img
-        alt="Evolution strategies applied to the problem of line profile decomposition in QSO spectra (DOI 10.5281/zenodo.580345)" src="https://zenodo.org/record/580345/files/fit.gif"
+        alt="Evolution strategies applied to the problem of line profile decomposition in QSO spectra" src="https://zenodo.org/record/580345/files/fit.gif"
         style="display:block; margin:auto"
-        title="Evolution strategies applied to the problem of line profile decomposition in QSO spectra (DOI 10.5281/zenodo.580345)"></a>
+        title="This animation illustrates the decomposition of an ensemble of absorption lines into individual model components by means of an evolution strategy (ES) with covariance matrix adaption (CMA).
+Even after random initialisation, the CMA-ES eventually finds the optimal parametric decomposition of the spectrum (blue curve)."></a>

 # Synopsis